muratyldrim/CatchME/README.md

 ## Introduction
 It uses Metricbeat data which is a lightweight agent that can be installed on target servers to periodically collect performance metrics data from them and send output to Elasticsearch directly.

 It provides a proactive solution by predicting the anomaly in **real-time**.
-It allows for a **historical** anomaly detection approach.
+It also allows for a **historical** anomaly detection approach.

-There is also an option to trigger manually for a specific server.
+There is another option to trigger manually for a specific server.

 ## Used ML & Scaler Algorithms